First-Time Landlord Checklist: 9 Things To Follow For Success

 There may be certain exceptions to this rule.
 For example, if your tenant is getting government aid, he/she can pay after the move-in date.
 Check for other exemptions under real estate law guidelines.

-As for the last month’s rent, some countries legally require you to take both at the beginning of a lease.
-However, it’s not always necessary.
+As for the last month’s rent, some states allow you to collect this at the beginning of a lease as well.
+However, it’s not always necessary or advisable.

 Related: The Best Ways to Collect Rent from your Tenants